 - in the human aura (1910-06-05-GA125 below), being worked at all times by twelve zodiacal streams

-- how does the highest principle of the I and the threefold soul take hold over the lower principles (eg the nervous system), see the I-organization
+- the soul's connection into the lower bodily principles: how does the highest principle of the I and the threefold soul take hold over the lower principles (eg the nervous system), see the I-organization

 - how does the 'I' find it's physical expression in the human blood (incl. how the blood was intended to be spiritual, but has become a physical substance because of the Luciferic infection)

 - the blood circulation needs to be vertical for the I to take hold of it, that is why animals cannot have an individual I (1909-10-26-GA115)

 - how the human 'I' lives in the warmth body .. and the two types of warmth (1913-12-30-GA266/3)

 - the two 'I'-points (1907-11-29-GA266/1,1908-01-07-GA266/1)

 - where do we see the I at work in Man,

 - how to understand the threefold nature of the I with the sentient, intellectual and consciousness soul?